Seven Bends State Park: What to Know Before You Go

 The Eagles Edge Trail begins on the right, while the Gokotta Trail sets off on the left.
 There are also picnic tables adjacent to the parking lot.

-A set of wooden stairs leads to an access point for boats and visitors eager to get into the cool waters of the Shenandoah River.
+A set of wooden stairs leads to an access point for boats and visitors eager to get into the refreshingly cool waters of the Shenandoah River.

 When I was there, a family was lazing the day away on the shores.
 The kids had their floats for splashing and swimming in the water (well, mostly splashing).